About the Journal

 - language learning and teaching for specific purposes.

-- the use of information and communication technologies to foster communicative competences enhancing cognition, metacognition and the learning of language, content, or both.
+- the use of information and communication technologies in the learning of language and content.

-- the learning of culture and/or intercultural competences in or through additional languages.
+- the learning of culture and/or intercultural competencies in or through additional languages.

 - teacher professional development initiatives in the aforementioned areas.

-The journal does not normallly consider submissions that are translations of material previously published elsewhere.
+The journal does not normally consider submissions that are translations of material previously published elsewhere.